karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 This platform image contains the following features:
 - Uses the ``dotnet/runtime:6.0-bullseye-slim`` as a base image.
 - Uses a non-root container image.
-- Sets the starting port as ``8080``
+- Sets the starting port to ``8080``.

-By default a dotnet app runs as root inside a container.
-Root in a container is not the same as root on the host.
-Docker restricts users in containers.
-But to decrease the security-attack surface, you’d want to run the container as an unprivileged user.
+By default a .NET app runs as root inside a container.
+Root in a container is not the same as root on the host, Docker restricts users in containers but to decrease the security-attack surface you’d want to run the container as an unprivileged user.
-A non-root user cannot run on port 80.
+Also a non-root user cannot run Kestrel on port 80.
 A new port needs to be specified.

 Now let's create the Azure DevOps pipeline that will be used to create and update this platform image.